 - Other factors such as anorexia, genetic diseases, thyroid problems, and low body fat

 - Right before and right after your periods (temporarily).

 So how do you know if you have low estrogen?
-To be frank, an attempt to self-diagnose, probably won’t work since the symptoms of low estrogen are also very similar to the symptoms of high estrogen.
+To be frank, an attempt to self-diagnose probably won’t work since the symptoms of low estrogen are also very similar to those of high estrogen.
 Check for yourself:

-If you suspect that you might have low estrogen, talk to your physician to order a test.
+If you suspect you have low estrogen, talk to your physician to order a test.